eltonyeh/eltonyeh/README.md

 - 👋 Hi, I’m @eltonyeh
-- 👀 I’m interested in math and classical music
+- 👀 I’m interested in math, classical music, and chess
 - 🌱 I’m currently learning distributed graph algorithms
-- 💞️ I’m looking to collaborate on cool things
+- 💞️ I’m looking for a PhD position
-- 📫 How to reach me eltonyeh1030@gmail.com
+- 📫 How to reach me yehyucheng1030@gmail.com

 <!---
 eltonyeh/eltonyeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.